cap-js/telemetry/README.md

 ### `telemetry-to-jaeger`

 Exports traces to Jaeger.
-Jaeger does not support metrics!

 Use via `cds.requires.telemetry.kind = 'to-jaeger'`.

-Required additional dependencies:
+Required additional dependencies (As Jaeger does not support metrics, only a trace exporter is needed.):
 - `@opentelemetry/exporter-trace-otlp-proto`

 Provide custom credentials like so: